EugZol/datacaster/README.md

 #### `transform_if_present { |value| ... }`

 Always returns ValidResult.
 If the value is `Datacaster.absent`, then `Datacaster.absent` is returned (the block isn't called).
 Otherwise, works like [`transform`](#transform--value).

+If the resultant value is a Hash, all its keys are marked as validated and will survive `Datacaster.schema { ... }` call.

 ### Array schemas